DusKing1/DusKing1/README.md

 #### ⭐ Recent Stars

+- [humanlayer/12-factor-agents](https://github.com/humanlayer/12-factor-agents) - What are the principles we can use to build LLM-powered software that is actually good enough to put in the hands of production customers? (today)
 - [davidkimai/Context-Engineering](https://github.com/davidkimai/Context-Engineering) - &#34;Context engineering is the delicate art and science of filling the context window with just the right information for the next step.&#34; — Andrej Karpathy.
 A practical, first-principles handbook inspired by Karpathy and 3Blue1Brown for moving beyond prompt engineering to the wider discipline of context design, orchestration, and optimization.
 (1 week ago)
 - [anthropics/prompt-eng-interactive-tutorial](https://github.com/anthropics/prompt-eng-interactive-tutorial) - Anthropic&#39;s Interactive Prompt Engineering Tutorial (1 week ago)
 - [google-gemini/gemini-cli](https://github.com/google-gemini/gemini-cli) - An open-source AI agent that brings the power of Gemini directly into your terminal.
 (2 weeks ago)